heikadog/zml/zml.md

 244. Billie Bust Up (@biliiebustup.bsky.social) follows open zoophiles. _[We'd like to clarify that this is a parody account that follows open zoophiles and not the real Billie Bust Up Bluesky account.]_
 245. Hakan (@hakanwillnom.bsky.social) is an alt of Kero The Wolf, a known necrozoosadist with ties to SnakeThing and Tane.
 Here's two threads with proof that this is actually Kero: (1: <https://twitter.com/KeroArchive/status/1756107775568908601> / 2: <https://twitter.com/DogpatchPress/status/1756253402492023255>).
 246. NotMyMainAccount (@notmymainaccount.bsky.social) is an open zoophile.
-247. Ally Pup (@allypup89.zoofurs.net) is an open zoophile: (<https://twitter.com/allypup89/status/1729216157671195126>).
+247. Ally Pup (@allypup89.zoofurs.net) is an open zoophile.
 248. FoxVirus (@vulpuscarnis.bsky.social) and mewkittythezoo (@mewkittythezoo.bsky.social) are open zoophiles.
 249. Swifty the Shrew (@menyku.bsky.social) is an open zoophile.
 This is an archive of a previous callout on xem which shows "zoophile" in xyr bio: (<https://archive.today/j8fbi>).
 250. Michelle (@michellebirb.bsky.social) follows open zoophiles, notably including "M" for "MAP" (minor-attracted person) and "Z" for "zoophile" in their bio as people who are "welcome".
-251. Tori Takara (@toritakara.bsky.social) follows and interacts with open zoophiles.
+251. Tori (@torivlt.bsky.social) follows and interacts with open zoophiles.
 252. Fitzgerald (@fitzetagerald.bsky.social) and Dog (@dogalongtherock.bsky.social) are open zoophiles.